U.S. Based Customer Service + Shipping | Tariff Pricing Policy 2025 — Read More

 Choose the Right Gear:

 The first step in successful cold-weather camping is selecting the right gear.
 Invest in a Tent that can withstand harsh weather conditions and handle potential snow loads.
+Research winter tent liner options for your tent like the 23Zero Soft-Shell Roof-Top Tent Winter Liner which will add some warmth and 4-season protection to your soft shell rooftop tent.
 Make sure your sleeping bag is rated for the temperatures you are expecting.
 Bring extra covers to add layers if required.
 Diesel heaters have become very common.
 However, they should not be relied on as the primary source of warmth.
 Never use a propane heater inside a tent.
 Propane heaters increase the amount of condensation and increase the risk of fire.

 Layer Your Clothing: